 - Lower your stress levels with meditation, relaxation or yoga.

 - Seek to sleep better.
 Researchers from Florida (United States) found that sleeping well improves the diversity of the intestinal microbiota.
-Instead, poor sleep is related to a poor intestinal microbiota.
+On the other hand, poor sleep is related to a poor intestinal microbiota.

-Ready to get rid of the incredible cause of UTIs, forever?
+Ready to free yourself from the incredible cause of urinary tract infections forever?